-Self-standing towers are space structures with three or four pillars and are usually built with a maximum height of 120 to 180 meters.
+Self-Support towers are space structures with three or four Leg and are usually built with a maximum height of 120 to 180 meters.
 The structure of these towers is north of the main foundations and cross-sections and horizontal restraints.
 Usually in towers with a square cross section (four legs) the angle between the sides of the section is 90 degrees and in towers with a triangular cross section (tripod) is 60 degrees.

 The minimum number of prefabricated foundation layers for the lightest type of these towers is 4 layers with a thickness of 30 cm.